NEW YORK New York City police have identified a man they say was shoved to his death in front of a subway train by a woman.

 New York City's Metropolitan Transportation Authority finally joined the smartphone era today by releasing an iOS app showing train arrival times for seven subway lines.

-iPad, MTA Subway Time will display train arrival times for 156 stations on the 1, 2, 3, 4, 5, 6 lines and the S shuttle line.
+Available for the iPhone, the iPod Touch, and the iPad, MTA Subway Time will display train arrival times for 156 stations on the 1, 2, 3, 4, 5, 6 lines and the S shuttle line.
 Though officially in a test version for the time being, the app will use the same arrival times shown on station countdown clocks and on the MTA's Web site.

 "The ability to get subway arrival time at street level is here," said MTA Chairman and CEO Joseph J. Lhota in a statement.
 "The days of rushing to a subway station only to find yourself waiting motionless in a state of uncertainty are coming to an end."